Peso Pluma: 2024–present: Éxodo

-It was also speculated that he would collaborate with Junior H and Eslabon Armado after all three artists shared a short clip of an animated image with a song playing on Instagram.
-"La Durango" by all three artists was then released on 9 May 2024, and was performed with Pedro Tovar of Eslabon Armado on The Tonight Show Starring Jimmy Fallon.
+It was also speculated that he would collaborate with Junior H and Eslabón Armado after all three artists shared a short clip of an animated image with a song playing on Instagram.
+"La Durango" by all three artists was then released on 9 May 2024, and was performed with Pedro Tovar of Eslabón Armado on The Tonight Show Starring Jimmy Fallon.
 He collaborated with Gabito Ballesteros on the single "Sin Yolanda", which was released alongside the latter's debut album The GB as one of its singles on 24 May 2024.
 He then collaborated with American rapper Rich the Kid on "Gimme a Second", which was released on the same day as "Sin Yolanda".
-Later on the same day, Kabande revealed the cover art and tracklist for Éxodo, containing collaborations with Chino Pacas, Iván Cornejo, Cardi B, Quavo, among others. Éxodo debuted at number five on the US Billboard 200 after its next full tracking week, with 64,000 album-equivalent units which only consisted of 87.51 million official streams within all 24 tracks.
+Later on the same day, Kabande revealed the cover art and tracklist for Éxodo, containing collaborations with Chino Pacas, Iván Cornejo, Cardi B, Quavo, among others. Éxodo debuted at No. 5 on the US Billboard 200 after its next full tracking week, with 64,000 album-equivalent units which only consisted of 87.51 million official streams within all 24 tracks.
 In addition, it also debuted atop the US Top Latin Albums and Regional Mexican Albums charts, earning his second number-one album on both charts.

-"Vino Tinto", a collaborative song with Natanael Cano and Ballesteros from Éxodo, was released as its eighth single on 26 June 2024 and peaked at number four in Mexico.
-A collaboration with fellow Mexican singer Kenia Os, "Tommy & Pamela" and its music video were also released as the album's ninth single on 18 July 2024.
+"Vino Tinto", a collaborative song with Natanael Cano and Ballesteros from Éxodo, was released as its eighth single on 26 June 2024, and peaked at number four in Mexico.
+A collaboration with fellow Mexican singer Kenia Os, "Tommy & Pamela", and its music video were also released as the album's ninth single on 18 July 2024.
 On 8 August 2024, Kabande released the single "Los Cuadros" with his cousin Tito Double P, along with its music video.
-On the same day, he featured alongside American rapper Kodak Black on "Drunk", a track by hip hop supergroup ¥$, composed of rappers Kanye West and Ty Dolla Sign, as part of a digital deluxe version of the group's collaborative album Vultures 2 (2024).
+On the same day, he featured alongside US rapper Kodak Black on "Drunk", a track by hip hop supergroup ¥$, composed of US rapper Kanye West and singer Ty Dolla Sign, as part of a digital deluxe version of the group's collaborative album Vultures 2 (2024).
 On 22 August, he was featured on the track "Dos Días" by Tito Double P, from his debut album Incómodo (2024).
-On the same day, he was also featured on American rapper Myke Towers' album La Pantera Negra (2024), on the track "Se Te Nota".
+On the same day, he was also featured on Puerto Rican rapper Myke Towers' album La Pantera Negra (2024), on the track "Se Te Nota".